gottadiveintopython/kivyx2/README.md

 ## A major drawback

 The library follows its own touch-handling conventions.
-Kivy’s official widgets that respond to touches **may not work properly**.
+Widgets that respond to touches, including Kivy’s official widgets and other third-party widgets, **may not work properly**.